 Nevertheless, a CV might not suit everyone’s needs.
 If you’re applying for a position in a more traditional industry, a resume could serve you better.
 It provides a more streamlined view of your skills and qualifications tailored to the job at hand.

-What is resume vs resume?
+What is the difference between a résumé vs the word resume?

-Resume refers to a document, sometimes known as a curriculum vitae (CV), that a job applicant provides to potential employers.
+Résumé refers to a document, sometimes known as a curriculum vitae (CV), that a job applicant provides to potential employers.
 It contains information about the applicant’s work experience, education, skills, and other qualifications.
 This document is used to make a favorable impression on the employer and is an essential tool in the job application process.
 It’s typically structured, detailed, and formatted to highlight an individual’s professional background and capabilities.

 To resume or start again, as a verb, “resume” means to begin again or continue after a pause or interruption.
 For example, if a meeting is paused for a break, it will “resume” after the break is over.
 This usage is common in various contexts, from everyday activities to professional or academic settings, indicating the continuation of an action or process that had been temporarily stopped.